instadw/instadwell-blog/_posts/2026-8-05-pg-in-hitech-city.md

 ### HITEC City Direct

-**Zolo Sterling** is priced at Rs 7,280 and comes with parking, wifi, indoor games, AC, and a bathroom.
+**Zolo Sterling** starts at Rs 7,280 and comes with parking, wifi, indoor games, AC, and a bathroom.
 It sits right inside HITEC City, which makes it a short commute for most tech park employees.

 **Zolo Quest** starts at Rs 6,520, the lowest price point on this list.
 It includes parking, drinking water, a bedsheet, and lunch.
 Between the low rent and lunch being included, this one tends to suit students and younger professionals watching their budget.

 ### Gachibowli Cluster

-**Stanza Living Marianna House** is priced at Rs 12,099 and includes a spacious cupboard, washing machine, power backup, flat screen television, biometric enabled entry, and professional housekeeping.
+**Stanza Living Marianna House** starts at Rs 12,099 and includes a spacious cupboard, washing machine, power backup, flat screen television, biometric enabled entry, and professional housekeeping.

 **Stanza Living Vigo House** starts at Rs 15,199, the highest on this list, with power backup, hot water supply, hot meals, washing machine, spacious cupboard, and professional housekeeping.
 The meals are a differentiator here compared to properties that leave you to cook.

-**Stanza Living Mendoza House** is priced at Rs 14,999 with high speed wifi, biometric enabled entry, spacious refrigerator, spacious cupboard, power backup, and water purifier.
+**Stanza Living Mendoza House** starts at Rs 14,999 with high speed wifi, biometric enabled entry, spacious refrigerator, spacious cupboard, power backup, and water purifier.

 **Stanza Living Bremen House** starts at Rs 11,999 with flat screen television, spacious refrigerator, 24x7 security surveillance, hot meals, attached washroom, and water purifier.

-**Stanza Living Munich House** is priced at Rs 10,499 with professional housekeeping, spacious cupboard, attached washroom, water purifier, biometric enabled entry, and high speed wifi.
+**Stanza Living Munich House** starts at Rs 10,499 with professional housekeeping, spacious cupboard, attached washroom, water purifier, biometric enabled entry, and high speed wifi.

 **Stanza Living Conroe House** starts at Rs 14,499 with hot water supply, power backup, high speed wifi, hot meals, water purifier, and 24x7 security surveillance.

 ### Madhapur Cluster

-**Stanza Living Winnipeg House** is priced at Rs 11,999 with washing machine, air conditioning, flat screen television, professional housekeeping, spacious cupboard, and hot water supply.
+**Stanza Living Winnipeg House** starts at Rs 11,999 with washing machine, air conditioning, flat screen television, professional housekeeping, spacious cupboard, and hot water supply.
 This is one of the few properties on this list with AC called out directly.

 **HelloWorld Wazeer** starts at Rs 12,000 with cleaning, power backup, gas connection, internet, washing machine, and kitchen access, useful if you prefer cooking your own meals.

 ### Serilingampally

-**HelloWorld Kohinoor** is priced at Rs 9,500 with RO water, sofa, basic common kitchen, fridge, and washing machine.
+**HelloWorld Kohinoor** starts at Rs 9,500 with RO water, sofa, basic common kitchen, fridge, and washing machine.
 It sits a little further out in Serilingampally, so factor in the commute if you work inside HITEC City itself.

 ---